 You can manage the XRP in your Cryptonator account 24/7, and another bonus is that you can access your account from multiple platforms.
 As well as access from your PC or Mac, Cryptonator also has apps for Android and Chrome.

-From a security point of view, this Cryptonator claims to offer bank-grade security.
-Features include an encrypted SSL connection over HTTPS, two-factor authentication and trusted IPs.
+From a security point of view, Cryptonator claims to offer bank-grade security.
+Features include an encrypted SSL connection over HTTPS, 2-factor authentication and trusted IPs.

 Having said that, this is an online wallet, so it’s never going to be as safe as storing your funds in an offline hardware wallet.
 There’s also no iOS app, which is a real drawback for iPhone owners.

-Want to store Ripple or any other cryptocurrency as safely and securely as possible?
+Want to store XRP or any other cryptocurrency as safely and securely as possible?
 Make sure to keep the following tips in mind:

-- 20 XRP.
-Unlike bitcoin wallets, which are usually free, Ripple wallets require you to pay 20 XRP to reserve your wallet address.
-With this in mind, it’s probably best to store all your XRP in one wallet, unless you want to spread your funds across multiple wallets and you’re happy to pay 20 XRP each time you set up a new one.
+20 XRP.
+Unlike bitcoin wallets, which are usually free, XRP wallets require you to pay 20 XRP to reserve your wallet address.
+With this in mind, it’s probably best to store all your coins in one wallet, unless you want to spread your funds across multiple wallets and you’re happy to pay 20 XRP each time you set up a new one.

-- Set up two-factor authentication.
-If your wallet allows for it, make sure you enable two-factor authentication.
+Set up 2-factor authentication.
+If your wallet allows for it, make sure you enable 2-factor authentication.
 This provides an extra layer of security for your crypto funds.